 Hellebore

 There are many different species of hellebores, and they can be found in a wide variety of colors.
-They look attractive and are easy to grow which makes them very popular.
+They look attractive, and they are easy to grow, which contributes to making them very popular.

 Violet

-The violet family of plants consists of over 500 species, these range in color from purple, to a lighter blue violet color.
+The violet family of plants consists of over 500 species.
+These range in color from purple, to a lighter blue to violet color.

 Lavender

-The lavender plant, scientifically known as the Lavandula, grows multiple but small flowers along a stalk.
-They have been commonly used for display purposes, and also their scent.
+The lavender plant is scientifically known as the Lavandula.
+It grows multiple but small flowers along a stalk.
+They have been commonly used for display purposes, and also because of their scent.

 Sea Lavender

 These are actually not connected to the above lavender plant.
-They are part of a different family of flowers, however visually they seem similar.
+They are part of a different family of flowers.
+However, visually they seem very similar.

 Purple Pansy